appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/designing-an-application/app-navigation.md

 #### Variant

-This option is inly available when the orientation is set to Top.
+This option is only available when the orientation is set to *Top*.

 1. **Stacked** - Shows the header (containing the application title, user dropdown, and share and edit buttons) and the navigation bar below that.
 <figure>